Questions and Answers

 3

 Yes!
-Every camper is cast in the show and participates in the final performances.
+Every student is cast in the show and participates in the final performances.

 4